- Events Calendar

 A unique exploration of the anthropology of Irish Food

-A unique event exploring the anthropology of Irish Food entitled Hearth and Community will take place on Achill Island from Friday 10th – Sunday 12th September 2021.
-This three day event will explore how the environment dictates food and how this food has been central through the ages in creating community, conceiving traditions and providing a unique identity to the West of Ireland.
+A unique event exploring the anthropology of Irish Food entitled Hearth and Community will take place on Achill Island.
+This event will explore how the environment dictates food and how this food has been central through the ages in creating community, conceiving traditions and providing a unique identity to the West of Ireland.

 Speaking about Hearth and Community, Chris McCarthy, Manager at Achill Tourism said, “We are really excited to be announcing this extremely unique and academically focused event.
 Food has played such an important role throughout the ages and here in Achill many of those traditions are still being handed down from generation to generation.
 We want to share this knowledge and dive even deeper into the history of food in the West of Ireland, at the same time supporting our local food producers and businesses.
 We hope that this event will grow over the years and provide a longer and more sustainable tourism season on Achill.”

 The weekend will also include a focus on customs and Seanachais as well as much more.
 There will also be traditional food demonstrations, seanós evenings and tours of the island taking in significant historical and archaeological sites.